ritvikgupta199/COL106Assignment4Checker/README.md

-# Unofficial Test Case Generator and Evaluater for COL106 Assignment 4
+# Unofficial Test Case Generator and Evaluator for COL106 Assignment 4

 ## How to use?
 * Clone the repository or download the zip.